Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0003-use-a-single-domain.md

 ## Abstract

-Use one domain for all five agreements, with different journeys.
+Use one domain for buyer journeys for all five agreements in beta.

+Once we understand the solution we can factor out multiple web components and domains later.

 ## Context